dovecot/documentation/source/configuration_manual/mail_location/obox/index.rst

 Must be less than :ref:`setting-director_user_expire` (Default: 15min).

-See :ref:`plugin-obox-storage` for additional plugin options.
+See :ref:`plugin-obox` for additional plugin options.

 See :ref:`obox_settings_advanced` for additional, advanced obox settings.